The cost of traveling on the regular can really add up, even if you’re frugal with your finances.

 1. Set a Goal

 Come up with a dollar amount that will allow you to have the kind of adventure you’re after.
-Whether you decide a single two-week vacation is in order or a four long-weekend getaways, make sure your number will cover airfare, accommodations, admissions, and spending for whatever tickles your fancy.
+Whether you decide a single two-week vacation is in order or four long-weekend getaways, make sure your number will cover airfare, accommodations, admissions, and spending for whatever tickles your fancy.
 Figure out how much you need to put away each month in order to reach your goal.
 Open a separate bank account just for your travel fund, and only withdraw money to put toward travel.

 Pro tip: Set a lofty goal—you’re more likely to save more each paycheck in an effort to hit your goal if it’s a bit higher.
 But make sure it’s still realistic to reach, or you’ll feel deflated when you simply can’t achieve it regularly.

 This may seem obvious, but it’s not as easy as it sounds.
 Eat in.
 Watch a movie on Netflix.
 Go for a walk…the point is, instead of going out to eat or see a movie, do something that doesn’t cost you anything.
 In my house, eating out is a $5 pizza from Little Caesars.
 When I do go out for a meal with friends, we go for breakfast.
 French toast and OJ tends to be a lot cheaper than steak and a bottle of vino.

 What things do you do each week that you could substitute with a lower-priced alternative, like going for breakfast instead of dinner?
 Maybe you can brew your own coffee instead of stopping by the corner café.
 Think about the money you spend on meals and entertainment each week, and cut it in half.
 Put the other half into your new travel bank account.
 You’ll be surprised by how quickly it adds up.